Imagine a great play list, the wind in your face and the freedom of the…

 The largest non-polar ice field in the world can be found in the St. Elias Mountains, Yukon Territory.
 It covers an area of 40,570 square kilometres of which 16,900 square kilometres are located in Canada, the remainder being in Alaska.

-The longest highway in the world is the Trans-Canada Highway which is over 7,604 kilometres (4,725 miles) in length.
+The longest highway in the world is the Trans-Canada Highway which is over 7,604 km (4,725 miles) in length.

 The world’s most northerly sand dunes are in Athabasca Provincial Park in northwest Saskatchewan.
-They are 30 metres high.
+They are 30 m high.
 The Sand Hills of Saskatchewan near Moose Jaw are also a sight to see.

 Half of the country is covered with forests, which should come as no surprise considering one-tenth of the world’s forests are here.

-Wasaga beach is the longest fresh water beach in the world.
+One of the interesting Canada facts is that Wasaga Beach is the longest fresh water beach in the world!

 Despite being a huge country, Canada has the fourth lowest population density in the world, with only three people living per square kilometre!
 Almost half of the population in Canada were born in other countries.